-The new plug-in Mini will go on sale later this year – the exact date hasn’t yet been announced.
+The new plug-in Mini will go on sale from 24 June this year.

 Sadly the new Countryman plug-in will not be quite as ambitious as a carbon-bodied, born-electric i3 but it should provide some worthwhile capabilities.
 The Mini Cooper S E Countryman All4, to quote its full title, will be able to travel for up to 25 miles on each charge of its 7.6kWh lithium-ion battery, at speeds of up to 78mph.
 About 20 miles will probably turn out to be a realistic, real-world electric range when driven with a bit of care.

 A 65kW (87bhp) electric motor will drive the rear axle, providing up to 165Nm of torque.
 A full recharge should take about 2.5 hours using a 3.7kW (16-amp) wallbox.

 When the car isn’t running in EV mode a three-cylinder 1.5-litre petrol engine will also contribute from under the bonnet.
 It will propel the front wheels through a six-speed automatic gearbox, providing up to 134bhp and 220Nm.
 Cleverly, when using its satnav, the car will be able to work out when will be most efficient to spend the mains charge from the battery, rather than simply setting off and running in EV guise until the voltage starts to flag.

 When pooling their efforts, the engine and motor will be capable of hurling the Countryman S E to 62mph in 6.8 seconds, according to the car’s maker.

 The overall output of the hybrid system will add up to 221bhp and a substantial 385Nm – enough to make the S E about half a second quicker off the mark than a diesel SD All4 or petrol Countryman S All4.